metoikos/hapi-moon/README.md

 Please visit [PM2 documentation](https://pm2.keymetrics.io/docs/usage/pm2-doc-single-page/) for other details.
 ### PM2 & Docker

 You can use PM2 with Docker as well.
-You can find the instructions inside the Dockerfile.
+You will find the instructions inside the Dockerfile.
 Just make sure that you set the correct environment and config files.

 ### Create User